ludwig-ai/ludwig/mkdocs/docs/api.md

    intermediate preprocess file containing the mappings of the input CSV created the first time a CSV file is used in the same directory with the same name and a json extension
+- __dataset_type__ (string, default: `'default'`): determines the type of preprocessing will be applied to the data.
+Only `generic` is available at the moment
 - __model_name__ (string): a name for the model, user for the save directory
 - __model_load_path__ (string): path of a pretrained model to load as initialization
 - __model_resume_path__ (string): path of a the model directory to resume training of
+- __skip_save_model__ (bool, default: `False`): disables
+               saving model weights and hyperparameters each time the model improves.
+By default Ludwig saves model weights after each epoch the validation measure imrpvoes, but if the model is really big that can be time consuming if you do not want to keep the weights and just find out what performance can a model get with a set of hyperparameters, use this parameter to skip it, but the model will not be loadable later on.
-- __skip_save_progress_weights__ (bool, default: `False`): doesn't save weights after each epoch.
-By default Ludwig saves weights after each epoch for enabling resuming of training, but if the model is really big that can be time consuming and will save twice as much space, use this parameter to skip it.
+- __skip_save_progress__ (bool, default: `False`): disables saving progress each epoch.
+By default Ludwig saves weights and stats after each epoch for enabling resuming of training, but if the model is really big that can be time consuming and will uses twice as much space, use this parameter to skip it, but training cannot be resumed later on.
-- __dataset_type__ (string, default: `'default'`): determines the type of preprocessing will be applied to the data.
-Only `generic` is available at the moment
+- __skip_save_log__ (bool, default: `False`): disables saving TensorBoard logs.
+By default Ludwig saves logs for the TensorBoard, but if it is not needed turning it off can slightly increase the overall speed.
 - __skip_save_processed_input__ (bool, default: `False`): skips saving intermediate HDF5 and JSON files
 - __output_directory__ (string, default: `'results'`): directory that